brjatoba92/pytoolsbrunojatoba/README.md

 Checklist topics of the course and commands necessary for job:

-1. Git
+1. Git:

 Local and remote branchs verification commands
 ``` console
 git branch -all (check all branchs)
 git remote -v (check all remotes branchs)
 ```

-Steps for job local
+Steps for job local:

 ``` console
 git fetch upstream (search for local branch updates of one remote repository)
 git branch 1 (add a new local branch)